-The COVID-19 vaccines are designed to protect you from coronavirus by creating the antibodies and cells required to fight off coronavirus and provide immunity from the virus.
+The COVID-19 vaccines and boosters are designed to protect you from coronavirus by creating the antibodies and cells required to fight off coronavirus and provide immunity from the virus.
 Vaccines give the best possible protection against COVID-19.

 This does not mean you cannot catch or spread the virus. as the vaccines are given in two doses, and the body takes time to create the protection it needs.

 There are three vaccines being administered in the UK.
 They have all met strict standards of safety, quality, and effectiveness.

 Will the vaccines be safe for people with muscle-wasting conditions?

 Advice from Professor Francesco Muntoni, Professor Ros Quinlivan, Dr Adnan Manzur and Dr Chiara Marini-Bettolo, the four neuromuscular experts leading the paediatric and adult North Star and SMA Reach networks of neuromuscular health professionals: